honza/textual-criticism-game/README.md

 # Textual Criticism Game

-This is a game for children (and adults!) to learn some of the concepts of textual criticism.
+This is a pen-and-paper game for children (and adults!) to learn some of the concepts of textual criticism.
 The players will set out to recover a lost story about a fisherman by using many different manuscripts.
 The finished product will consist of a number of pieces of paper with various fragments of the original text.

 Given my background, many of the ideas in the game will be modelled on the ideas from the transmission of the New Testament text.